rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 11. **Massimo Pigliucci** - Started as an evolutionary biologist, studying gene-environment interactions, nature/nurture.
 Midlife crisis lead him to move to NYC and get a second Ph.D. in philosophy.
-    Became a philsophy professor at CUNY.
+    Became a philosophy professor at CUNY.
     Science and philosophy do different things, but are both part of *scientia*.
     Interested in the demarcation problem.
     Thinks that philosophy does make progress.